-York: White flowers come before a heavy yield of very large blue-black fruit.
+York: White flowers mature to heavy yield of large blue-black fruit.
 Ripens in August.
 Grows 8' x 8' tall & wide.
 Zone 4.

 GRAPES

 All varieties, except wine varieties, are seedless.
 Grapes require a large trellis along with training and pruning for the best fruit production.
 Air circulation and full sun is important for reducing disease and producing the best fruit.